Iran says English-language TV channel dropped in North America

 Galaxy 19 is operated by Luxembourg-based Intelsat, according to the firm's website.
 The company did not immediately respond to a request for comment.

-The European Union stepped up sanctions on Iran's banking, shipping, and industrial sectors on Monday over Tehran's disputed nuclear programme which the West fears is aimed at producing nuclear weapons.
+The European Union stepped up sanctions on Iran's banking, shipping, and industrial sectors in October over Tehran's disputed nuclear programme which the West fears is aimed at producing nuclear weapons.
 Tehran denies the charge.
-(Reporting By Yeganeh Torbati; Editing by Rosalind Russell)

-Note: (This story was corrected in the final paragraph to rectify the date of European Union sanctions)